-During the construction and post construction phase, a Qualified Environmental Professional will be required to monitor and later inspect the site to ensure all recommendations of the assessment are implemented.
+During the construction and post construction phase, a Qualified Environmental Professional will be required to monitor and later inspect the site to ensure all RAR assessment report recommendations are implemented.
 Sufficient bonding may be held to cover costs.

 City of Nanaimo